KnowZero/tinymce4-languagetool/README.md

-	    new_sentece = Processing starts on new line, period, exclamation mark and question mark. new_word = Processing starts same as above plus comma and space. (not suggested on public instance)
+	    new_sentece = Processing starts on new line, period, exclamation mark and question mark. new_word = Processing starts same as above plus comma and space. (not suggested on public instance) manual = Processing will be done manually with mceLTProcess command.

   lt_highlight = Object that sets the classes for the highlighting [It is best to edit the CSS instead of touching this]